yyan-listic/REPED-SARIX-page/content/workpackages/workpackage1/index.md

 <strong> Recursive and robust displacement estimation from SAR image time series </strong>

-The main objective of this WP is to develop a recursive and robust multi-temporal InSAR approach for displacement estimation from SAR image time series.
-We start from the Phase Linking approach.
-The displacement rate is estimated directly from a time series of N coregistered SAR images based on a maximum likelihood estimator.
+The main objective of this WP is to develop recursive and robust multi-temporal InSAR approaches for displacement estimation from SAR image time series.
+The interferometric phase estimation is formulated as a covariance matrix estimation problem.
+This work package is based on two Ph.D theses.
+In the former,

-  - Task I: robust multi-temporal InSAR

-  - Task II: recursive multi-temporal InSAR

-  - Task III: Missing data imputation
+  - Maximum-Likelihood-Estimator (MLE) Phase Linking

+  We start from the state-of-the-art Phase Linking approach.
+The N-1 phase difference is estimated directly from a time series of N coregistered SAR images based on a maximum likelihood estimator.

+  - Covariance fitting

+  - Sequential MLE Phase Linking

+  - Sequential covariance fitting